 For common community-acquired infections, the main focus has been on empirical treatment choices that are broadly applicable in most countries.
 Generally, alternatives for use in case of allergy were not considered.
 The Expert Committee considered the various antibiotics proposed in the application under the guiding principle of parsimony and selected first- and second-choice antibiotics for this indication for inclusion on the EML and/or EMLc.
 Gentamicin was excluded.
 Amikacin was preferred to gentamicin because it is usually more active against Enterobacteriaceae.
-Recommended first- and second-choice antibiotics are those generally recommended on the basis of available evidence and are usually narrow-spectrum agents.
+Recommended first- and second-choice antibiotics are reported below.
+The first-choice antibiotics are those generally recommended on the basis of available evidence and are usually narrow-spectrum agents.
 The Expert Committee made recommendations in line with Talcott criteria for risk classification (15).